Welcome to the English information page

 - 'Reading for Pleasure' is our BIG focus as a school and we need your support with this as much as possible!

-- We have implemented a new Spellings Scheme this year from Year 2 up to Year 6.
+- We have implemented our Spellings Scheme this year from Year 2 up to Year 6.
 This will ensure spelling rules are taught at appropriate stages and that progression is seamless from one year group to the next.

 How can parents get involved?